KhartesViewer/khartes/README.md

 line.

 2. In the Fragment View, you will see the volume data corresponding to the active region of the fragment.
+(If you don't see anything, go to the Fragments tab in the Control Area and make sure your fragment is active).

 The result should look something like this: